good2fly/n1-dundie-awards/NOTES.md

 * ✅[^1] No transactions for the REST endpoints!!
 Add `@Transactional` to the endpoints, or manage transactions manually via Spring transaction manager.
 * ✅ The data source properties in `application.yaml` are ineffective, as the level `spring` is repeated.
 Remove one level of `spring`
 * ✅ Also, the whole `spring.jpa.database-platform` section is bogus.
 No need to specify driver class or dialect (unless custom), it's all derived from the URL.
-* ⚠️ Controller directly calling repositories -> no service layer (if it meant to be a real app with layered architecture)
+* ✅️ Controller directly calling repositories -> no service layer (if it meant to be a real app with layered architecture)
 * ⚠️ Entities directly exposed in the API, tightly coupling the API to the internal data model.
 This is a major antipattern!
+  Not only that, but it leads to weird situations where we require an organization sub-object to be present when cratiny an employee when we only need an org ID.
 * ⚠️ Application allows creating 'floating' employees, that is, employees with no organization, due to nullability of FK to `Organization`,
 * ⚠️ No validation of the input (e.g. for non-null, valid length, content, etc.)
 * ⚠️ No scrubbing of the input (i.e. remove or escape HTML tags) so it can lead to cross-site scripting attacks.